Disability Frequently Asked Questions

 If you are a student in need of more information on disabilities or academic accommodations at Michigan Technological University, contact the Coordinator for Student Disability Services at (906) 487-1494 or email: firstname.lastname@example.org.

-If you are an employee or visitor in need of more information on disabilities or a reasonable accommodation, contact the Institutional Equity Office at (906) 487-3310 or email: firstname.lastname@example.org.
+If you are an employee or visitor in need of more information on disabilities or a reasonable accommodation, contact Institutional Equity and Inclusion at (906) 487-3310 or email: email@example.com.

 How do I submit a grievance related to the ADA?

-If you believe you have been denied the benefits of any University service, program or activity due to your disability, you may contact the office by phone, email or in person.
+If you believe you have been denied the benefits of any University service, program or activity due to your disability, you may contact the ADA Coordinator in Institutional Equity and Inclusion by phone at (906) 487-3310, by email at firstname.lastname@example.org, or in person at 308 Administration Building.
 View Grievance Procedures.